4658291

 Bull elk on the National Elk Refuge with views of Grand Teton National Park.

-The 24,700+ acres of grasslands, wetlands, and forests conserved on the Refuge support a diverse assembly of plants and animals.
+We invite you to discover the 24,700+ acres of grasslands, wetlands, and forests conserved on the Refuge which support a diverse assembly of plants and animals.
 The Refuge is a premier location for wildlife watching and photography, as well as hunting, fishing, and educational opportunities.
 Through conservation efforts, the Refuge serves to benefit the people of today and future generations.

 Plan Your Trip

-Where are the Elk?
+Where Are The Elk?

 Location and Contact Information